 Fields for data filtering are displayed above all tables except for information about connections to the server.
 You can also save any report in csv format except for the conference recording and endpoint lists by pressing the button.

 Clicking on any column in the table will sort the rows by that column in descending or ascending order.
 The current sorting direction will be marked with an arrow next to the column name.

 Below you will find a brief description of the reports.
 You can learn more about TrueConf Server logs in the administrator guide.

-In the Events section you can view the history of changes of the TrueConf Server users statuses.
+In the Events section you can view the history of changes of the TrueConf Server users user status, as well as the server status.
 If you select an event in the table, detailed information will be displayed on the right side of the page.

-To display the list of previous and ongoing video calls and conferences, go to the Call History section.
+To display the list of previous and ongoing conferencing sessions, go to the Call History section.

 Here you can view information about each video conferencing session: session ID, start and end time, duration, number of participants, TrueConf ID of the owner, conferencing mode, as well as meeting ID.